 When building metrics like average energy and water consumption are trapped in spreadsheets or owned by a consultant, they can be difficult to find, manage, and share.

 It is therefore essential that real estate owners have full ownership of their data, from meter to market.
-This approach allows them to ESG data all the way up from its most basic ingredients like building utility meters and efficiency projects implemented at the asset level, to portfolio-wide targets and DEI (diversity, equity, and inclusion) initiatives.
+This approach allows them to take ESG data all the way up from its most basic ingredients like building utility meters and efficiency projects implemented at the asset level, to portfolio-wide targets and DEI (diversity, equity, and inclusion) initiatives.
 Doing all this repeatedly, reliably, and scalably so it can be analyzed and shared outside your organization is the key.
 Capital markets want investment grade and actionable ESG insights, so ensuring data integrity, accuracy, and accountability along the way is the critical job of technology.

 To get your data from these most basic aspects of operation all across your portfolio and organization, you’ll need a technology solution that can: